gdennie/toml/toml.md

 ```
 # INVALID TOML DOC
-[fruit.physical]  # subtable, but to which parent element should it belong?
+[fruit.physical]  # sub table, but to which parent element should it belong?
 color = "red"
 shape = "round"